 TV’s golden age may be nearing the beginning of its end.
 Deloitte Global predicts that, in the United Kingdom, 2022 will be the final year that traditional television from broadcasters, whether live, time-shifted, or on demand, collectively makes up more than 50% of video viewing on all screens.
 We expect traditional TV broadcasters’ share of viewing hours among UK consumers, which was 73% as recently as 2017, to fall to 53% in 2022 and then to 49% in 2023 (figure 1).

-Readers may be asking: Why are we focusing on just one market that, with £14 billion annual revenues from video,1 is not even the world’s largest?
-In short, it’s because the United Kingdom’s trends are likely to foretell those in dozens of other markets with a similar composition of providers: public service and commercial broadcasters,2 pay TV companies (satellite, cable, and IPTV); video-on-demand providers (subscription, broadcaster, and ad-funded); social media; and games consoles.3
+Readers may be asking: Why are we focussing on just one market that, with £14 billion annual revenues from video,1 is not even the world’s largest?
+In short, it’s because the United Kingdom’s trends are likely to foretell those in dozens of other markets with a similar composition of providers: public service and commercial broadcasters,2 pay TV companies (satellite, cable and IPTV); video-on-demand providers (subscription, broadcaster and ad-funded); social media; and games consoles.3

 Predicting a decline in traditional TV outputs is not controversial; broadcasters’ percentage of video-watching hours has been falling for years.
 What sets this prediction apart is the symbolism of broadcaster content dropping under half of all viewing in one major market—and the likelihood of this trend being replicated in other similar markets around the world.